-- 1. The BSD carries out this process on behalf of Scottish Ministers. - 2.
+- 1. BSD will do this on behalf of Scottish Ministers. - 2.
 Notices must be recorded on the Building Standards Register. - 3.
-The local authority may withdraw a notice or waive or relax any requirement of a notice, or submit a later date for completion whenever it sees fit. - 4.
+The Local Authority may withdraw a notice or waive or relax any requirement of a notice, or submit a later date for completion whenever it sees fit. - 4.
 The particulars of the notice should be removed from the Building Standards Register. - 5.
 A local authority entitled to recover its costs may make a charging order in favour of itself and register it in the appropriate land register (see 10.8).